a-mahdipour/DS-ML-AI-intro/README.md

-# Notes on Machine-Learning (ML), Artificial Intelegence (AI) and Data Science (DS)
+# Notes on Machine-Learning (ML), Artificial Intelegence (AI)

-## *Some important topics, challenges, techniques, improvemnents on ML and AI systems and therei correlations with DS are represented in bellow.*
+## *Some important topics, challenges, techniques, improvemnents on ML and AI systems and therei correlations with data science are represented in bellow.*

 -----